 The English major undergraduate program--one of the largest in the College--offers two concentrations, Literary Studies and Creative Writing, as well as two minor programs, English Literature and Creative Writing.
 Junior English majors interested in graduate study may apply to the combined bachelor's/master's programs in English or Writing and Publishing, and those interested in teaching high school English may apply to the TEACH Program, a combined bachelor's/master's program developed and taught with faculty in the College of Education.

 The department also houses two graduate programs, the Master's in English and the Master's in Writing and Publishing.
-Students in these two programs can elect to complete certificates in Teaching English in Two Year Colleges, Teaching English as a Second Language (TESOL), Women's and Gender Studies, or Digital Humanities.
+Students in these two programs can elect to complete certificates in Teaching English in Two Year Colleges, Teaching English as a Second Language (TESOL), Women's and Gender Studies, Publishing, or Digital Humanities.